apache/camel/components/camel-mllp/README.md

 While Camel already includes some of this functionality in the camel-hl7 component, the implementation does not provide all of the functionality required to effectively handle the MLLP protocol - especially under adverse conditions.

-The camel-hl7 Mina2 codec and Netty decoder do not handle MLLP Framing errors very well - the component will hang waiting for frames to complete in some instances.
+The camel-hl7 Mina codec and Netty decoder do not handle MLLP Framing errors very well - the component will hang waiting for frames to complete in some instances.

 While both camel-mina and camel-netty provide a "timeout" function, it is only applied to Producers.
 MLLP Consumers